 Porthcothan Stores supplies papers, milk and bread every day of the year and is located on the path from the road through to the beach.
 Up the hill on the other side (Padstow-side) is the Tredrea pub, providing refreshment and reliable pub food, with amazing views down over the bay from its large terrace.

 The beach at Porthcothan is particularly special.
 At low tide, the beach opens out with huge rock pillars, caves and pools.
 It is great to explore.
 It is also very good for swimming and surfing.
 Around the south headland, and only a short walk from Trevethan, can be found the Trescore Islands, wonderful for swimming in the shallow lagoon and more like the Med in good weather.
 Good walking can be found further south, towards the fascinating rocky inlet of Porthmear and on to Bedruthan Steps.
 To the north, the walk along the headland to Treyarnon is particularly beautiful.

-Newquay Airport is only 10 minutes away, as is Jamie Oliver’s restaurant at Watergate Bay.
+Newquay Airport is only 10 minutes away.
 Padstow for shopping, food and dining is only 10 minutes drive to the north.

 Stayed: 31st Jul 2018

 Stayed: 30th Mar 2018

 We had a fabulous holiday once again, you’ve never failed us!